WeblateOrg/weblate/docs/admin/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `pgloader`_ is a generic migration tool to migrate data to PostgreSQL.
-You can use it to migrate Weblate database.
+You can use it to migrate your Weblate database.

 1. Adjust your :file:`settings.py` to use PostgreSQL as your database.